vistuleB/wly/writerly/README.md

             the granchild of 'SomeTag'.

         |> li
-            This text does not parse as a
-            key-value pair, though it directly follows
+            The first line of this paragraph does not parse as a key-value pair, though it directly follows
-            a tag; so it will become the
+            a tag; so it will be interpreted as a text, and these four lines of text are a the first paragraph child of the second 'li' child of 'ol'.

-            first line of the first paragraph child of this node.
+            Second paragraph child of the second 'li' child of 'ol'.

     !! lines starting with "!!"
     !! are comments